-Capital Planning Process
+Capital Planning Work Underway

 Prairie Valley School Division inherited a complex mix of building and infrastructure conditions upon amalgamation in 2006.
 Our focus over the past several years has been to achieve equitable learning opportunities for all of our students, wherever they live, working within the resources available to us.

 The Division has approached capital work in a planned way, beginning with a long term Strategic Facilities Plan completed in 2009.
 The report assessed all buildings and prioritized each based on building conditions, enrolment projections and programming needs.
 To make the work manageable, the report grouped schools into one of four five-year groupings for renewal of all buildings over a 20 year period.
 This report has formed the basis for our capital work over the past several years.

 Requests for individual capital projects are first approved by the Board of Education and then submitted to the Ministry of Education.
-The Ministry places each project request into one of four categories:

-The process of designing and building a new school or a major renovation to an existing school is a shared responsibility between the school division and the Ministry of Education.
+The process of designing and building a new school or a major renovation to an existing school is a shared responsibility between the School Division and the Ministry of Education.
 Based on the project rankings within the Provincial Major Capital Request List, the Ministry reviews requests and approves projects for Stage 1 planning, which kicks off the facility planning process.

 The key steps in the process are outlined below (Approval from the Ministry is required at each step in the process in order to proceed to the next step).